 Before the local newspaper writes an article describing the fear and frustration of the restaurant association, instead of assuming what they are giving you as fact can actually be backed up by proof, not opinion.
 Not that they should need to be reminded, but news agencies should verify the information they print to make sure it is factual.

-Honest debate should always be part of the due diligence done by municipalities before writing laws which open up new avenues for mobile vendors to operate.
+Honest debate should always be part legal due diligence.
+Before municipalities write laws which open up new avenues for mobile vendors to operate, they need the facts.
 The big problem is that one of the first talking points used by restaurant owners in the debate is false or yet to be proven.

 We would love to hear from you.
 We promise to share your story, but only after we are provided with evidence that the sole or primary reason for your business closing was from all of the sales you lost from these restaurants on the go.